-People are often checking their email, personal or work, while doing a variety of other tasks.
-How hard is it be to keep your readers’ attention over their morning coffee?
+People are often checking their email, personal or work while doing a variety of other tasks.
+How hard is it to keep your readers’ attention on your newsletter over their morning coffee?
 According to Jakob Nielsen’s research at campaignmonitor.com:

 “…the average time allocated to a newsletter after opening it was only 51 seconds.
 ‘Reading’ is not even the right word, since participants fully read only 19 percent of newsletters.
 The predominant user behavior was scanning.
 Often, users didn’t even scan the entire newsletter: 35 percent of the time, participants only skimmed a small part of the newsletter or glanced at the content.”

 This means that if your email is too lengthy, takes too long to get to the point or just isn’t engaging, it will not be read.

 If you’re worried about competing for the attention of your reader?